CallumFerguson/ge-engine/README.md

 - Go to "Run" > "Edit Configurations..."
 - Select "CMake Application" > "GameEngine-Emscripten"
 - Set Executable to the included start-http-server.bat
-- Set Program arguments to $CMakeCurrentBuildDir$/dist
-- Under "Before launch", add "Launch Web Browser", and put http://127.0.0.1:9229 for the URL
+- cd into browser-reloader and run "npm install"
-- Press build or run
+- Press run and go to http://127.0.0.1:3002